We all know how crucial yet exhausting it is to file taxes each year on time. No one wants to do it!

 How Many Years Back Can You File Taxes?

-One thing to always remember is that this is a problem that’ll never go away.
+Always remember that this is a problem that’ll never go away.
 Just because the CRA (Canada Revenue Agency) didn’t contact you yet, that doesn’t mean that they have forgotten.
-They’ll reach out, sooner or later!
+They’ll reach out sooner or later!

 What Happens When I Miss the Deadline?